friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/uniformsAndCs.md

 ## Bug: Empty Shader

-If a custom shader has been composed and compiled for the first time but the only a blank material is visible in Scene-mode, it could be due to the lack of initialisation of essential parameters using uniform variables.
+If a custom shader has been composed and compiled for the first time but but the output in Scene-mode is blank or shows strange artifacts, it could be due to the lack of initialisation of essential uniform variables.
 All nodes using **_rayOrigin** and **_raymarchStoppingCriterium** are affected.
-On the other hand, functions that use neither, such as the [Sunrise](lighting/sunriseLight.md), are typically correctly rendered.
+On the other hand, functions that use neither, such as the [Sunrise](lighting/sunriseLight.md), are usually correctly rendered.

 To resolve this issue, simply run the scene once.
-By running the scene, the C# file connected to the prefab in the scene will be executed and the uniform variables will be set.
-The uniforms will remain even after the Game-mode has been exited.
+By running the scene, the C#-file connected to the prefab in the scene will be executed and the uniform variables will be set.
+The uniforms will remain to be set even after the Game-mode has been exited.